nlighten/tomcat_exporter/client/README.md

 * Servlet response time metrics
 * Database response time metrics

-### Using
+### Using this library
-If you are running Tomcat in the conventional non-embedded setup the recommended way is to add the following jars to dependencies (see `pom.xml`) to the `$CATALINA_BASE/lib` directory or another directory on the `common.loader` path.
+If you are running Tomcat in the conventional non-embedded setup we recommended to add the following jars (see `pom.xml`) to the `$CATALINA_BASE/lib` directory or another directory on the Tomcat `common.loader` path.
 Using the `common.loader` is important as we need to make sure that all metrics are registered using the same class loader.

 * simpleclient